 Interested in volunteering as a mediator?
 Scroll through the slider below to learn more about becoming a community mediator.

-All prospective new volunteers must first submit a volunteer application.
+All prospective new volunteer mediator must first submit a volunteer application.
 Upon receipt of your application, you will receive a confirmation e-mail and be requested to attend an information session and schedule an interview.

-If you are interested in becoming a volunteer, please be sure to fill out a volunteer application and send it to us.
+If you are interested in becoming a volunteer mediator please be sure to fill out a volunteer application and send it to us.

-Click on the arrow to the right to learn more about volunteering.
+Click on the arrow to the right to learn more about becoming a volunteer mediator.